warfare-plugins/social-warfare-pro/readme.txt

 > Robert Ryan, Professional Web Designer

 == Changelog ==
+= 4.4.6.2 (3 Apr 2024) =
+* Implemented stricter attribute sanitization in SWP_Buttons_Panel_Shortcode class to enhance security and mitigate the risk of cross-site scripting (XSS) attacks through shortcode attributes.
+This update introduces a more rigorous sanitization process for all attributes passed through the shortcode handling mechanism.
+The `sanitize_attributes` method now applies basic sanitization using `sanitize_text_field`, followed by a secondary sanitization step using a regex pattern to remove any remaining special characters that could be used in malicious injections.
+  - Enhanced `sanitize_attributes` method in SWP_Buttons_Panel_Shortcode class
+  - Added regex pattern to remove special characters from attribute values after initial sanitization

 = 4.4.6.1 (21 Mar 2024) =
 * Updated autoloader class names, improving naming conventions and autoload efficiency for better performance and maintainability.
 Issue #903 (https://github.com/warfare-plugins/social-warfare/issues/903)